-- Tree work associated with sidewalk repair and replacement (root trimming, stump grinding, removal/ replacement)
+- Fully incur the cost of street tree work removal and replacement (including root trimming, stump grinding, removal/ replacement)

 Please note, for sidewalk and curb and gutter construction, the Sidewalk Repair Program has a maximum City contribution for residential properties of $5,000 per property, and a maximum City contribution for commercial properties of $2,000 per property.